-- Pre-consultation with the HVS Unit is recommended for offences that will, or may, require testing by multiple scientific sections (e.g. the Biology and Chemistry Sections).
+- Offences that will, or may, require testing by multiple scientific sections (e.g. the Biology and Chemistry Sections).

 - All wet swabs should be air dried prior to packaging.
 Failure to do so will reduce the ability to obtain a DNA result.

-- Only package one item per container.
-A numbered seal must be attached to each container or to the outer container if multiple items are submitted.
+- Package one item per container.
+Attach a numbered seal to each container or to the outer container if multiple items are submitted.

-Any submission that does not meet both the DNA HVS offence and item type criteria will be returned to the submitting agency.
+Submissions that do not meet both the DNA HVS case and item acceptance criteria will be returned to the submitting agency.